Name and shame rioters, Prime Minister says amid bid to crack down on disorder

 Police clashed with crowds one week on from the Southport stabbings as the escalating violence continued over the weekend across the country.

-So far, 344 people have been arrested since the violence broke out on Tuesday.
+So far, there have been 378 arrests since the violence broke out last week, with the National Police Chiefs’ Council (NPCC) warning the total was expected to rise each day.

 Several suspects faced charges in court on Monday, as ministers and police chiefs descended on Westminster for the meeting setting out the response for the coming days in a bid to clamp down on further unrest.